Alexander’s thesis will uncover whether UN peace operations pursue human security under their mandates

 - International Criminal Court Summer School, National University of Ireland, Galway, 15-19th June 2015 (attendee).

-- As a Visiting Lecturer, Alex has undertaken duties on other modules such as Legal Method (LLB1) and Justice, Law & History (LLB3).
+- As a Visiting Lecturer, Alex has undertaken duties on other modules such as Legal Method (LLB1) and Justice, Law and History (LLB3).

 - Public International Law